 Tourists seeking authentic experiences should honor the roots of cultural engagement within tea regions

 According to National Geographic, experts predict that once international travel resumes to pre-pandemic levels, a global shift will favor sustainable, inclusive, and slow explorations of communities.
 Across Asia, travelers have incorporated these elements historically.
-Sages renowned for their contributions to tea culture have traveled sustainably well before it became a greenwashed marketing strategy; they traveled slowly, integrated with the customs and cuisines of their host communities, and wrote, retreated, studied, or meditated within villages.
+Sages renowned for their contributions to tea culture had traveled sustainably well before it became a greenwashed marketing strategy; they traveled slowly, integrated with the customs and cuisines of their host communities, and wrote, retreated, studied, or meditated within villages.

 Lu Yu (733-804CE) is heralded as the tea sage.
 For decades before the publication of The Classic of Tea, he traveled slowly albeit extensively through Tang Dynasty China.
 In “Tea in China: A Religious and Cultural History,” James A. Benn records how Lu Yu lived in Wuxing in a monastery for three years, lived in Mount Mao and by Lake Tai, traversed through the modern Jiangnan region, lived on Long Shan for seven years, and built a hut in nature.
-Lu Yu even cultivated tea gardens in various locations so that he could research the geographic impact on tea.
+Lu Yu even cultivated tea gardens in various locations to research the geographic impact on tea.

-Writing a book after spending years in a country to learn about the multiple intersections of its culture (literature, history, sociology, language, and of course, tea) is not feasible for most, but we should consider an intersectional approach regardless of the length of stay.
+Writing a book after spending years in a country to learn about the multiple intersections of its culture (literature, history, sociology, language, and tea) is not feasible for most.
+Still, we should consider an intersectional approach regardless of the length of stay.
 Although Western sustainable movements (such as the slow food movement) have emerged in recent decades as campaigns, these concepts (slow food, respectful and regenerative travel, etc) have existed for much longer in Asia.
 While an enhanced awareness of our socio-cultural impact is a good step, we must reflect on the variables associated with our cultural and carbon footprint.
 Namely, we must beware of the perils of greenwashing and ethnotourism as it relates to the tea industry.

-According to a 2019 report by OxFam, “In the United States, supermarkets and tea brands are estimated to receive 93.8% of the final consumer price for bagged black tea sold in the country, while labour costs to pay workers represents just 0.8% of the final price.”
+According to a 2019 report by OxFam, “In the United States, supermarkets and tea brands are estimated to receive 93.8% of the final consumer price for bagged black tea sold in the country, while labor costs to pay workers represents just 0.8% of the final price.”
 This absurd inequity must not be viewed in isolation.
-If final products of tea leaves or dust redistribute wages so unjustly, it is not improbable that other aspects of the trade reflect such standards.
+If the final products of tea leaves or dust redistribute wages so unjustly, it is not improbable that other aspects of the trade reflect such standards.
 Within the tea tourism industry, we must first ask: who benefits most?